 Poplars Zamocha is a 2013 all black GAP6 Appaloosa stallion.
 His pedigree is so extensive it fills a 3-ring binder.
 He is lp/lp.
 For those unfamiliar with appaloosa genetics, the mutation that causes spots is incompletely dominant.
 A simple example would be a cross between two spotted appaloosas, whose genotypes would be written LP/lp and LP/lp.
 Lower case lp indicates recessive genes.
 The resulting offspring would have a 50-50 chance of being spotted like its parents, LP/lp.
 It would also have a 25% chance to be LP/LP with two dominant copies which suppresses the spots.
 In one instance out of four, the foal would be lp/lp, non-characteristic and solid in color yet still Appaloosa.
 Such a horse is Poplars Zamocha, a genetic treasure and when bred to mares LP/LP, the results should be spots all the time.
-Stay tuned for the 1018 foal crop when four of his foals will be running up and down the pasture.
+Stay tuned for the 2018 foal crop when three of his foals will be running up and down the pasture.

 BCA Tofoz Chatanga